automl/SMAC3/docs/pages/details/target_algorithm_evaluator.rst

 with seed and instance, returning either the loss as a float or a tuple (loss, additional information).
 This is very handy when used within Python to optimize any blackbox-function.
-Using this TAE, there is no need to print a result string; the error will be interpreted from the return value.
+Using this TAE, there is no need to print a result string; the error will be interpreted from the return object.
 With this TAE, `Pynisher <https://github.com/sfalkner/pynisher>`_ is used to enforce time- and memory-limits.

 .. warning::